Altaxo/Altaxo/README.md

 Open the solution file in the Altaxo source folder with the **latest** version of Visual Studio 2017.
 Visual Studio 2017 Community edition is sufficient.
-The installation of Visual Studio 2017 should include the C# desktop development workload, and furthermore should include the T4 text templates features.
+The installation of Visual Studio 2017 should include the C# desktop development workload, and furthermore should include the T4 text templates feature.

 ## Contribute!

 Help by other developers is greatly appreciated!

 **Attention developers**: has anyone made a **successfull connection** to a **COM local server running as 64 bit WPF** process?
 You?
 Then please mail me how to do it!
-I could only get a connection if WPF runs as 32 bit process.
+I could only get a connection if WPF is running as 32 bit process.

 Help is especially welcome in the following areas:
+- Mathematics: non-linear curve fitting with parameter boundary conditions
+- Mathematics: add a basic set of commonly used fitting functions
+- Mathematics: tidy up Altaxo's linear algebra library
-- Mathematics: to implement the statistical functions, linear and non-linear curve fits, and special mathematical functions
+- Mathematics: implement statistical functions, improve linear and non-linear curve fitting, and add special mathematical functions
-- Help system: since the column scripts can use all public classes and objects from the program, a good documentation of these classes is absolutely necessary
+- Help system: since the scripts can use all public classes and objects from the program, a good documentation of these classes is absolutely necessary
-- Help system: to write a user's guide